 Walking is one of the easiest but best ways to begin to regain your strength and fitness.

-Set short realistic goals at first.
+Set short realistic goals at first, such as walking for 5 to 10 minutes.
 If you are very weak, your goal might be to walk to the toilet.
-Increase the distance when you feel ready.

-Try to plan your walk so there is somewhere to take a break if you feel tired or breathless.
+Try to plan your walk so there is somewhere to take a break if you feel tired or short of breath.
 This might be a bench or a wall.

 You may be in hospital or unable to leave your home.
-You should still include some exercise in your daily routine.
+But you can still include some physical activity in your daily routine.

 Being active and avoiding long periods of bed-rest is important.
 It can help you to recover more quickly - both physically and mentally.